uhhmewo/Conduit-Containers/README.md

 ## NodeJS

-All images excluding `minimal` and `minimal-omz` contain NodeJS as this is designed to be a CI/CD base image, and a lot of github steps depend on it.
+All images excluding `nothing`, `minimal` and `minimal-omz` contain NodeJS as this is designed to be a CI/CD base image, and a lot of github steps depend on it.

 ## Directory Structure